10 Ways to Make Your Coworker's Retirement Memorable

-But, you can affect the present.
+But, you can affect the present for your retiring coworker.
 You can make your coworker’s transition into retirement memorable and exciting.
 Make retirement a time for reminiscing, celebration, and appreciation.

 Plan and implement retirement memories for your coworker.
 Knowing your coworker and his or her tastes will help you select events and opportunities that your coworker will most appreciate as he or she approaches retirement.

 A low key event in the late afternoon or evening, or even at lunch, should reflect your coworker’s wishes.
 Ask your retiring coworker—don’t surprise him or her.
 Maybe lunch with coworkers will please while a dinner event is embarrassing and too much.
 If you know your coworker well, you will know how the individual will react to an event planned to recognize their retirement.